- Diplom in Chemistry, University of Siegen, Germany, 1997

 - Ph.D.
 University of Hawaii at Manoa, 2002

 - Postdoctoral Fellow, The Scripps Research Institute, La Jolla, CA, 2002-05

 Hendrik Luesch, Ph.D., an associate professor of medicinal chemistry, received his Diplom in Chemistry at the University of Siegen (Germany) in 1997.
 He attended the University of Hawaii at Manoa to study marine natural products chemistry and obtained his Ph.D. in Chemistry under the supervision of Professor Richard E. Moore in 2002.
 He then undertook three years of postdoctoral studies as an Irving S. Sigal Fellow at The Scripps Research Institute in La Jolla working with Professor Peter G. Schultz in the area of functional genomics and chemical biology.
 In 2005 he joined the faculty of the Department of Medicinal Chemistry at the University of Florida as an assistant professor and was tenured and promoted to associate professor in 2010 and to full professor in 2015.
-He combines his interest in marine natural products chemistry with systems biology approaches for the discovery and characterization of potential drugs and molecular drug targets.
+He combines his interest in marine natural products chemistry with genomics and proteomics approaches for the discovery and characterization of potential drugs and molecular drug targets.

 American Chemical Society